Selective Factor Extraction in High Dimensions: Applications

 A careful examination of the data shows some interesting findings that merit further investigation.
-Recall that there are a pair of observations at each design point except $(0,1,1)$.
-We found that, although Sample 5 and Sample 6 correspond to the same design point $(0, 0, 0)$, their response values show some larger-than-normal discrepancies.
-For example, concentrating on the first response variable $\bsby_1$, we get $y_1(5)- y_1(6)=-1.7831$, but for all the other observation pairs, the differences in $\bsby_1$ are bounded by $0.4458$ in magnitude.
-According to the data description (and Aldrin's second paper dataset), we suspect that the occurrence of outliers is due to the crude coding scheme of the control variables when they were varied.
-A model driven by {\textit{robust}} factors is perhaps more appropriate.
-In other words, the factors constructed from $\bsbX$, say $\bsbF=\bsbX\bsbA$, may need some corrections at certain anomaly points.
-This amounts to $\bsbY = (\bsbF+ \bsb{O}) \bsbC +\bsbE$ with $\bsb{O}$ having only a few nonzero rows (because the outliers should not be the norm).
-Equivalently, $\bsbY = \bar\bsbX \bar\bsbB + \bsbE$, where $\bar\bsbX:=[ ]\in \mathbb R^{n\times (n+p)}$ and $\bar \bsbB$ is desired to have sparse rows and low rankness.
+Although sample 5 and sample 6 correspond to the same design point $(0, 0, 0)$, their response values demonstrate larger-than-normal discrepancies.
+Take the first response variable $\bsby_1$ for instance.
+We get $y_1(5)- y_1(6)=-1.7831$, but the differences in $\bsby_1$ for all the other observation pairs are bounded by $0.4458$ in absolute value.
+We suspect that there exist outliers in the data.
+Their occurrence might be due to the crude coding of control variables when they were varied.
+Therefore, a robust factor model is perhaps more appropriate.
+Specifically, the factors constructed from input variables, $\bsbF=\bsbX\bsbA$, may need correction at certain anomaly points, which amounts to $\bsbY = (\bsbF+ \bsb{O}) \bsbC +\bsbE$.
+The correction term $\bsb{O}$ is desired to be row-wise sparse, since the outliers should not be the norm.
+Therefore, we have where $\bar \bsbB$ is desired to have low rank and sparse rows.
 For such an augmented model, the number of predictor variables is always larger than the sample size.
-We re-ran the multi-splitting experiment for SEL-RRR with the augmented design.
-The median model size is $5$, involving two control variables $\bsbX_1$ and $\bsbX_3$ (all the time) and some outliers.
-Interestingly, Sample $6$ and Sample $7$ at design points $(0, 0, 0)$ and $(-1, 0, 1)$, respectively, were identified as anomalies more than $50\%$ of the time.
-The rank value is now as low as $1$, and the test error is substantially reduced to $148$. \\
+We repeated the analysis with the augmented design.
+In the 100 experiments, two variables, $\bsbX_1$ and $\bsbX_3$, got selected all the time; the other predictors, including all interaction terms, never entered the model.
+The median model size is however $5$, due to the existence of some automatically detected outliers.
+Sample $6$ and sample $7$, corresponding to design points $(0, 0, 0)$ and $(-1, 0, 1)$, respectively, were identified as anomalies more than $50\%$ of the time.
+The rank is now as low as $1$, but the test error is substantially reduced to $148$.

-\emph{Pitprops Data.} We test the performance of SPA-PCA on the pitprops dataset, a benchmark dataset for sparse PCA algorithms \citep{Jolliffe03}.
-To compare SPA-PCA with SCotLASS \citep{Jolliffe03}, SPCA \citep{spapca}, and sPCA-rSVD \citep{shenhuang}, we set $r=6$ and $\mathfrak q^e=18, 25, 44$.
-Table \ref{tab:pitprops} summarizes the adjusted variances \citep{spapca,shenhuang} in different cases.
-The two types of adjusted variances are denoted by AV$^{qr}$ and AV, respectively: AV$^{qr}$ applies QR-decomposition to $\bsbX\hat\bsbS$, while AV is calculated based on the projected components $\bsbX \Proj_{\hat\bsbS}$.
-The second measure seems to be more natural and has some nice properties \citep{shenhuang}; in particular, it is not affected by the order or scale of the loading vectors.